Race (2008 film): Plot

 Rajiv hires the same hitman who had attempted to murder Ronny in the beginning to kill Sonia, revealing that he had been behind the first murder attempt too.
 However, Ronny reappears and rescues her, killing the hitman.

 Ronny confronts Rajiv and Sophia.
 He had overheard Rajiv discussing the failed murder attempt with the hitman and had been playing along the whole time so he could get the insurance money from his own faked death along with the insurance money from Rajiv's death.
 He allows Rajiv one last chance to win by agreeing to a car race.
 Ronny and Sonia show up in a yellow Toyota Supra, and Rajiv and Sophia in a blue Nissan Skyline.
 When Rajiv protests, he switches cars with Ronny.
 Rajiv anticipated the switch and had destroyed the Nissan's brakes.
 In the middle of the race, Ronny tells Rajiv that he planted a bomb in his car, and it will detonate if Rajiv slows below 100 kmph.

 As the race continues, the two cars dodge obstacles.
 As they reach a parking lot, Rajiv attempts to cross a ramp to overtake Ronny.
 This causes the Supra to crash into a caravan, topple over, and knock into a petroleum tank, killing Rajiv and Sophia.
 After Ronny and Sonia narrowly escape death, Ronny confesses to Sonia that there was no bomb in the car and Rajiv killed himself.
 He also expresses his grief in realising that while he raced with honesty, Rajiv continued to deceive him until his last breath.

-In the end, Ronny collects the insurance money from Rajiv and Sophia's deaths, along with the money from his own 'death'.
+In the end, Ronny collects the insurance money from Rajiv and Sophia's deaths, along with the money from his own faked death.
 He attempts to flee the city with Sonia, but RD stops them.
 The two are revealed to be childhood friends, and RD was working with Ronny all along in exchange for more money.
 Ronny gives RD a briefcase with a bomb.
 The bomb does not detonate, and Ronny explains that it was to prevent RD from killing Ronny and taking all the money.